 We are subject to litigation and regulatory examinations and investigations.
 The financial services industry faces substantial regulatory risks and litigation.
 Like many firms operating within the financial services industry, we are experiencing a difficult and continuously evolving regulatory environment across our markets.
 Our current scale and reach as a provider to the financial services industry; the increased regulatory oversight of the financial services industry generally; new laws and regulations affecting the financial services industry and ever-changing regulatory interpretations of existing laws and regulations, have made this an increasingly challenging and costly regulatory environment in which to operate.
-These examinations or investigations could result in the identification of matters that may require remediation activities or enforcement proceedings by the regulator.
-The direct and indirect costs of responding to these examinations, or of defending ourselves in any litigation could be significant.
+Examinations or investigations could result in the identification of matters that may require remediation activities or enforcement proceedings by the regulator.
+The direct and indirect costs of responding to these examinations, or of defending ourselves in any enforcement investigation or litigation could be significant.
 Additionally, actions brought against us may result in settlements, awards, injunctions, fines and penalties.
-The outcome of litigation or regulatory action is inherently difficult to predict and could have an adverse effect on our ability to offer some of our products and services or our ability to maintain operations in certain jurisdictions.
+Litigation or regulatory action could also harm our reputation with clients and prospects, have an adverse effect on our ability to offer some of our products and services, or impede our ability to maintain operations in certain jurisdictions.